 Norilsk city history

-People knew about natural deposits around present Norilsk as early as in Bronze Age: primitive equipment for fusion and casting as well as raw was found close to lake Pyasino.
+People knew about deposits of natural resources around present city of Norilsk since the Bronze Age: primitive tools for fusion and casting as well as raw materials were found close to Lake Pyasino.

-In the 16th-17th centuries, copper from Norilsk deposits was used by inhabitants of Mangazeya - a town located above the Arctic Circle on the river Taz.
-This settlement in extreme north became a town in 1603.
+In the 16th-17th centuries, copper from Norilsk deposits was used by inhabitants of Mangazeya - a town located above the Arctic Circle on the Taz River.
+This settlement on the extreme north became a town in 1603.
 Mangazeya was a trade and handicraft center.

-Its decline in the second half of the 17th century was linked with Russian Tsar Alexey Mikhailovich’s government order to prohibit seaways to Mangazeya.
-This precaution was caused by fear for Siberian boundaries, as the Northern seaway attracted West European countries (England, Holland) as the possible way to India.
-Seaway to Mangazeya was closed.
+Its decline in the second half of the 17th century was due to the fact that the Russian Tsar Alexey Mikhailovich adopted an order prohibiting a sea route to Mangazeya.
+It was done to protect the Siberian boundaries of Russia, as the Northern Sea Route attracted Western European countries (England, Holland) as one of the possible ways to trade with India.
+The sea route to Mangazeya was closed.

-Further research of Norilsk area was linked with N.N.Urvantsev expeditions in 1919-1926s which proved rich deposits of coal and metallic ores.
-In 1921, during N.N.Urvantsev expedition the first wooden house was built which is considered to be the first house in Norilsk (the house is preserved and now it is a museum “first house of Norilsk”).
+Further exploration of Norilsk area was made by expeditions headed by N.N.Urvantsev in 1919-1926.
+They found rich deposits of coal and metal ores.
+In 1921, the first wooden house was built which is considered to be the first house in Norilsk (this house has been preserved and is a museum “The First House of Norilsk” now).

-In 1935, Gulag prisoners began constructing Norilsk plant.
+In 1935, the Gulag prisoners began the construction of the Norilsk plant.
+The Gulag was an agency administering the Soviet forced labor camp systems during the Stalin era.
 In 1942, the first nickel was produced.
-Till 1951, the settlement of Norilsk and industrial base of Norilsk plant were located at the northern foot of the mountain Shmitikha where Urvantsev built the first house; at present this is so-called “old” city, there are no inhabited houses there.
+Till 1951, the settlement of Norilsk and the industrial base of Norilsk plant were located at the northern foot of Shmitikha Mountain, where Urvantsev built the first house.
+Today, it is called the “old” town, there are no residential houses there.